Sexual harassment, abuse and exploitation of Work and Travel students.

 + Demand: Widespread obesity of Americans

-The fatness of Americans, as discussed earlier, due to chemical food and a specific lifestyle leads to chronic lack of normal and simply nonfat partners in personal relationships.
+According to wikipedia, “Two of every three American men are considered to be overweight or obese, but the rates for women are far higher.
+The United States contains one of the highest percentage of obese people in the world.”
+The fatness of Americans, discussed earlier, due to chemical food and a specific lifestyle leads to chronic lack of normal and simply nonfat partners in personal relationships.
 Hence the constant need and the huge demand for slim young bodies in America.
-Should be noted that the girl’s appearance becomes less important as the the main thing here is slimness and nonfatness of the body.
+Should be noted that the girl’s appearance becomes less important as the main thing here is slimness and nonfatness of the body.
 The sexy obsession of Americans is also mentioned several times in the book.

 So, as a result, we get the following unfavorable situation for the participants of the wat program: